synacor/sibyl/README.md

 Sibyl uses [viper](https://github.com/spf13/viper) for configuration.
 The following environment variales are supported:

 * `SIBYL_PORT`: Specify the port to run sibyl on.
 Defaults to `5000`.
+* `SIBYL_TLS_PORT`: Specify the TLS port to run sibyl on.
+By default, Sibyl does not use TLS.
 * `SIBYL_DEBUG`: Outputs additional log details.

 Extended configuration can be supplied by created a `config.json` file in either of the following two locations: